 You may decide that you would like a patron saint that bears your name, (if one exists).
-If no saint shares your name then there are a number of options available to you.
+If no saint shares your name then there are several options available to you.

 According to Canon Law though if either your first or second name isn’t a saint’s name then the priest can bestow one on you at baptism.

 Patron saints of your country or even maybe the country of your ancestors is also a good choice.

-You could honor this family saint with icon or statue in your house.
-Having some item around our home is a good way to keep them in our thoughts and our hearts.
+You could honor this family saint with an icon or statue in your house.
+Having some items around our home is a good way to keep them in our thoughts and our hearts.

 The Dictionary of Patron Saints’ Names is also a good guide for you.
 The author, Father Thomas Sheehan, tries to list many English names and the saint for each one of these.

 2. Date of your Birthday

-A feat day or memorial day is a day of the year where we honor and recognize a saint that died on that date.
+A feast day or memorial day is a day of the year where we honor and recognize a saint that died on that date.

-3. Patron Saints for Occupations, Interests and Hobbies
+3. Patron Saints for Occupations, Interests, and Hobbies

 It may surprise you that there are patron saints for occupations as well.
 You may therefore like to adopt one that is associated with your trade or profession.

-But I was quite interested to not only learn about the trades and professions of my ancestors but also the patron saints that they worshiped.
+But I was quite interested in not only learning about the trades and professions of my ancestors but also that there was a patron saint connected to them.